aws-samples/aws-lambda-container-inference-pytorch/README.md

 1. User send a image URL to API Gateway (HTTP);
 2. API Gateway send request to lambda, which load pre-trained model, do inference on image and return predicted label to user.

 This example is based on [Caltech256](http://www.vision.caltech.edu/Image_Datasets/Caltech256/) public dataset.
-From this dataset, 4 classe was chosen to be predicted by this model:
+From this dataset, 4 classes was chosen to be predicted by this model:

 * 010.beer-mug
 * 041.coffee-mug